grafana/metrictank/docs/tools.md

    With great power comes great responsability
  * points that are not in the `from <= ts < to` range, are prefixed with `-`.
 In range has prefix of '>`
  * When using chunk-summary, if there's data that should have been expired by cassandra, but for some reason didn't, we won't see or report it
+ * Doesn't automatically return data for aggregated series.
+It's up to you to query for id_<rollup>_<span> when appropriate
+ * (rollup is one of sum, cnt, lst, max, min and span is a number in seconds)
 ```